AndrewHenderson/marionette-redux/README.md

 This function is similar to React's `componentWillReceiveProps`.
 It provides an opportunity to execute any side effect functions before execution of `onDomRefresh` in the case of a display component (`Marionette.View` or `Marionette.Behavior`).

-In the case of a component that is not a display component, `componentWillReceiveProps` will still execute, however `onDomRefresh` will not be executed after.
+If the component is not a display component, `componentWillReceiveProps` will still execute, however `onDomRefresh` will not be executed after.

 ## `onDomRefresh`